Kappowicz/Gym_tracker/README.md

 ### Technologies:
 It is being made on [C# .Net MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui).
-I also use third party framework to display charts [LiveCharts2](https://lvcharts.com/)
+I also use third party framework to display charts [LiveCharts2](https://lvcharts.com/) Maybe in the future there will be support for nothing glyph interface

 ### Platforms:
 Currently it is being made stricte for Android and Windows (for those who workout at home).